The Rocket Is the Excuse.

 Earth and sky separate.

-Days unfold along the water.
+Days settle along the water.

 Meals, briefings, long views across the bay.